mpv-player/mpv/DOCS/man/options.rst

     syncs to the right one.
 Compositing window managers can also lead to bad results, as can missing or incorrect display FPS information (see ``--display-fps``).

+``--vulkan-swap-mode=<mode>``
+    Controls the presentation mode of the vulkan swapchain.
+This is similar to the ``--opengl-swapinterval`` option.

+    auto
+        Use the preferred swapchain mode for the vulkan context.
+(Default) fifo
+        Non-tearing, vsync blocked.
+Similar to "VSync on". fifo-relaxed
+        Tearing, vsync blocked.
+Late frames will tear instead of stuttering. mailbox
+        Non-tearing, not vsync blocked.
+Similar to "triple buffering". immediate
+        Tearing, not vsync blocked.
+Similar to "VSync off".

+``--vulkan-queue-count=<1..8>``
+    Controls the number of VkQueues used for rendering (limited by how many your device supports).
+In theory, using more queues could enable some parallelism between frames (when using a ``--swapchain-depth`` higher than 1).
+(Default: 1)

+    NOTE: Setting this to a value higher than 1 may cause graphical corruption, as mpv's vulkan implementation currently does not try and protect textures against concurrent access.

 ``--glsl-shaders=<file-list>``
     Custom GLSL hooks.
 These are a flexible way to add custom fragment shaders,